Tobishima is the next tourism hot spot — it just doesn't know why yet | The Japan Times

-Tobishima, Aichi Prefecture — a village without a single hotel, ryokan Japanese-type inn or souvenir shop — will establish a tourism exchange association in April, in the hope of encouraging local residents to rediscover the area’s appeals and become involved in boosting tourism.
+Tobishima, Aichi Prefecture — a village without a single hotel, ryokan (Japanese-style inn) or souvenir shop — will establish a tourism exchange association in April, in the hope of encouraging local residents to rediscover the area’s appeals and become involved in boosting tourism.

 The idea was conceived by Michito Takeda, 47, an official at travel agency JTB Central Japan Corp., who helped make the village of Achi in Nagano Prefecture a popular tourism destination by promoting it as the place with “the best starry sky in Japan.”